 This isn’t surprising because back then vets were not taught about copper deficiency in vet school.
 It’s still not unusual to hear a vet say that copper deficiency is not a problem.
 In fact, we recently had a pre-vet student intern, and when I talked about supplementing with copper she asked, “Goats can be deficient in copper?”
 She said that in her animal nutrition class, they had only been taught about the risk of copper toxicity in goats.

 To confuse people even more, it’s not uncommon for people on social media to say that symptoms of copper toxicity and copper deficiency are the same.
-I’ve looked through all of my veterinary texts, and none of them say this.
-In fact, the only symptom of deficiency that is listed as a symptom of toxicity is anemia.
+I’ve looked through all of my veterinary texts, and the only symptom of deficiency that is listed as a symptom of toxicity is anemia.
 I don’t even usually list anemia as a symptom of deficiency because it only occurs in the most severe cases where you are already seeing all of the outward signs of deficiency — faded coat, fish tails, balding on the face, infertility, abortions, stillborn kids.
 Plus, almost all anemia in goats is caused by barber pole worm.
-I think this myth that symptoms are the same for toxicity and deficiency may have come about like an old-fashioned game of telephone.
-Someone once said that anemia could occur in both, and then people forgot which symptom it was and just started saying that some of the symptoms were the same, and then “some” was lost, so that now people just keep repeating that the symptoms are the same.
+But let’s assume that the symptoms are the same.
+It still would not be difficult to figure out if a goat was suffering from toxicity or deficiency because the cause is very different.
+If your goats are exposed to copper antagonists, then they are more likely to be deficient in copper.

 Are there copper antagonists on your farm?